Corporate group tax optimization

 Results

-The new structure generated annual tax savings of 28%, equivalent to 340,000 euros, through tax consolidation, the elimination of redundant dividend taxation, and efficient offset of tax losses.
-The reduction from five to three entities also simplified administration, reducing compliance and audit costs by over 60,000 euros annually.
+The new structure generated annual tax savings of 28%, equivalent to 340,000 euros, through three mechanisms: tax consolidation eliminating the cost of non-offsettable losses, the restructuring of dividend flows to eliminate redundant taxation, and proper documentation of intercompany transactions removing transfer pricing exposure.
+The reduction from five to three entities simplified administration, reducing compliance and audit costs by over 60,000 euros annually.

 Results